evankozierok/soundscape2022spring/script.md

 EVELYN: What I'm saying is--

-> *As conversation continues, thunderous footsteps are barely audible from behind, growing in volume.
-They seem to be coming closer.*
+> *As conversation continues, thunderous footsteps are barely audible from the right, growing in volume.
+They seem to be coming closer.
+The music and jungle sounds fade to silence.*

-WALLACE: Wait, shh! *(They stop moving.
+WALLACE: Wait wait wait wait wait wait, shh! *(They stop moving.
 In a hushed tone:)* You hear that?

 EVELYN *(hushed)*: Mm-hm.